7 Things You Haven't Childproofed, But Should

 Curtains and blinds

 Curtain and blind cords both pose risk for kids, too.
-The U.S. Consumer Product Safety Commission says one child a month dies because of a window-covering cord.
+The U.S. Consumer Product Safety Commission says that, on average, about nine children under the age of 5 die each year from strangling in window blinds, shades, draperies, and other window coverings with cords.
 Children can become trapped in the cords or even wrap the cord around themselves if they become curious or they’re not paying attention.

-Make sure to tie all window and drapery cords back, or make sure you use safety tassels.
+Make sure to tie all window and drapery cords back or make sure you use safety tassels.
+Invest in cordless window coverings if you can.
 And avoid positioning your child’s crib or bed near blinds or curtains.

 Start early and prepare for emergencies